||The NEFFA Festival

 On Wednesday, there's an English Country Dance in Arlington.

 On Thursday, there's a contra dance in Concord, Scottish Dancing in Salem, and

 International Folk Dance in Watertown.

-On Sunday, MIT usually has their usual International Folk Dance on campus, but they have had to cancel for 2013.
+On Sunday, MIT usually has their usual International Folk Dance on campus.

 On Monday, there's

 Consult Folk Dancing 'Round Boston for more details on these and other dances